eddie-energy/architecture/arc42/03-context-and-scope/03-context-and-scope.md

 ## Prerequisites

-Since the EDDIE framework interacts with various external components and infrastructures (e.g., the Regional Data-sharing Infrastructures), certain prerequisites and dependencies arise.
-These refer mostly to interactions and processes regarding requesting/approving the consent of the customer in different Member States.
-The prerequisites are outlined in a separate section:
+Since the EDDIE framework interacts with various external components and infrastructures (e.g., the Regional Data-sharing Infrastructures, and AIIDA instances), certain prerequisites and dependencies arise.
+All the prerequisites are outlined in link below.